jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ## So what is DevEx?

-{{% fragment %}}
 >_"...the **journey** of developers as they learn and deploy technology, which if successful, focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors."_
 {{% /fragment %}}

 {{% note %}}
-Let's start with a definition of DevEx? ***FRAGMENT*** DevEx is the journey of developers as they learn and deploy technology.
+Let's start with a definition of DevEx - DevEx is the journey of developers as they learn and deploy technology.
 When successful, it focuses on eliminating obstacles that hinder a developer or practitioner from achieving success in their endeavors.
 {{% /note %}}

 ---